RandOhm: Mitigating Impedance Side-channel Attacks using Randomized Circuit Configurations: Introduction

-\textbf{Our Contribution.} To answer the above questions, we introduce \textit{RandOhm}, a new approach that utilizes an end-to-end modular MTD strategies based on partial reconfiguration of FPGAs to mitigate impedance side-channel attacks. {Compared to existing reconfiguration-based mitigation, \textit{RandOhm} incorporates randomized bitstream manipulation with a one-time MTD generation which leads to reduce in the attack surface and improves memory utilization on the FPGA.
-By randomizing the placement and routing of circuitry through run-time reconfiguration of secret-sensitive parts, we can decorrelate data-dependent computation from impedance values, reducing information leakage through the PDN's impedance.
-To validate \textit{RandOhm}, we systematically implement two partial reconfiguration strategies between slices and registers, for the AES cipher implementation on 28-nm FPGAs.
-Finally, we analyze the overhead of our mitigation in terms of delay and resource utilization and demonstrate resilience through non-profiled and profiled impedance analysis attacks.
+\textbf{Our Contribution.} To answer the above questions, we introduce \textit{RandOhm}, a new approach that utilizes an end-to-end modular MTD strategy based on the partial reconfiguration of FPGAs and programmable SoCs to mitigate impedance side-channel attacks.
+Compared to existing reconfiguration-based mitigation methods, \textit{RandOhm} generates randomized partial bitstreams once during the design phase and deploys them during runtime using an open-source bitstream manipulation tool to expedite the process, improve memory utilization on the FPGA, and provide real-time protection.
+By randomizing the placement and routing of circuitry through runtime reconfiguration of secret-sensitive parts, we can decorrelate data-dependent computation from impedance values, significantly reducing the information leakage through the PDN's impedance.
+To show the effectiveness of our approach, we use \textit{RandOhm} on 28-nm FPGAs and SoCs to protect the AES cipher implementations.
+We assess the resiliency of our proposed solution by performing non-profiled and profiled impedance analysis.
+Finally, we investigate the overhead of our mitigation in terms of delay and performance.